 UC San Diego Health’s dual diagnosis intensive outpatient program provides comprehensive care for people with a substance use disorder and another mental health condition, such as ADHD, PTSD, or a mood or anxiety disorder.
 The intensive program is an alternative to residential or inpatient treatment.
 You don't have to be an existing UC San Diego Health patient to receive treatment through it.

-Individuals in our IOP receive treatment three hours a day, three days a week for three to six weeks.
+Individuals in our program receive treatment three hours a day, three days a week for three to six weeks.
 The program is based around group therapy sessions, but each patient also has a dedicated therapist who guides them through the program.

 Who Can Benefit from the Dual Diagnosis Intensive Outpatient Program?

 The dual diagnosis program is suited to people who want to stay connected to their support network while undergoing intensive treatment.
-The IOP can be used as:
+It can be used as:

-- "Step-down" treatment for people discharged from a detox or residential living center
+- "Step-down" treatment for people discharged from a detox, rehab or residential living center

 - "Step-up" treatment for people who need more support and structure than individual therapy sessions or outpatient care

 Alcohol and Drug Addictions Treated

 We treat all types of substance use disorders, including those associated with: